-The Wall Solutions Initiative is a program of the Peter Wall Institute for Advanced Studies launched in 2011-12.
+The Wall Solutions Initiative was launched by the Peter Wall Institute in 2011-12.

 Principal investigators must be full-time UBC faculty at the Professorial Rank in grant/tenure track positions (i.e. Assistant Professor, Associate Professor, Full Professor).
 Clinical Professors are also eligible.
 Other faculty levels who may be independent researchers, adjunct professors, or instructors are not eligible as principal applicants but may be co-investigators.